Category Archives: Ebb Tide

 “Anything else?”

 Blunt trauma to the eye can cause the retina to tear.
 It can lead to retinal detachment.
 It can require urgent surgery.
 The alternative is blindness.
+That alternative means living in the dark forever.

 “If that happened, where would the eye have been treated?”
 Pete asked.